WHERE I BEGAN

 Jenny Lakeman, Artist & Designer

-My design career began in Portland, not surprisingly in an architecture firm, supporting architects in the pursuit of presentation and marketing.
+My design career began in Portland, OR, not surprisingly in an architecture firm, supporting architects in the area of presentation and marketing.
 There I learned about the computer, about working with teams of people and about time management.
 Simultaneously, I got my feet wet in print graphic design by volunteering to create materials for the American Institute of Architects Portland chapter, as well as designing an ornament for President Clinton's Christmas trees.
 It hung among hundreds of architects renditions on the multitude of trees in the White House.

 • All around artist.
 Graphic designer, writer, illustrator, ceramicist, jewelry maker, painter, knitter.